hermanzamula/sobutinder/README.md

 # sobutinder
-App for the users who wants get drunk with other people
+App for users who want to get drunk with other people